 Lifecycle Phase Our Lifecycle Strategies Planning We consider asset requirements necessary to support our long term objectives and to ensure that the right assets are provided to meet service needs.
 Future asset planning and service design considers and balances the key principles of affordability, equity, and the environment.
 We use transparent, informed decision-making processes that consider the whole-of-life implications of acquiring, operating, maintaining, and disposing of an asset.
 Creation or Acquisition Our projects are comprehensively defined so that its objectives are clear.
 We select appropriate procurement strategies to ensure we work with the right project partners and achieve value for money.
 We use systems and processes to plan, manage, and control projects that result in the creation of assets.
 We integrate environmentally sustainable approaches to the design and construction of assets.
 Newly acquired assets are checked for quality before they are put into service.
 Operations and Maintenance We act to enable existing assets operate to their service potential over their useful life.
 We regularly inspect, service, and maintain our assets so that they are safe, compliant, and are continuously available for use.
 Maintenance is planned to minimise the risk of critical asset failure and ongoing lifecycle costs.
 We use systems and processes to help record information about out assets and monitor their performance.
-The development and roll out of the Asset Management Information System to monitor and record effort and cost of maintenance to maintain assets.
 Renewal, Replacement, or Disposal We continuously assess the condition of our assets.
 We aim to optimise the timing of the renewal or replacement of our assets so that they remain safe and functional and to minimise overall lifecycle costs.
 Our goal is to maximise the use of our assets through adaptive reuse or colocation of services where appropriate.
 Where assets do not directly support core service delivery they are considered for rationalisation.